-In this article we are going to suggest a two-day itinerary, adapted to the opening hours of attractions, museums and shops during weekend.
-We will give the guidelines for the first visit at this wonderful city, in order to understand it and feel its unique ambience.
+In this article, we are going to suggest a two-day itinerary, adapted to the opening hours of attractions, museums and shops during the weekend.
+We will give the guidelines for the first visit to this wonderful city, in order to understand it and feel its unique ambience.

 Day 1 – Saturday :

 Start your day at Stephansplatz, the center of the old town.
 The square is dominated by the emblematic Stephansdom, Vienna’s historic cathedral.
 The church we see today was built in the 14th century on the ruins of two earlier churches.
 The cathedral has been a witness to many events in Austrian history.
 During the Siege of Vienna in 1529 and the Battle of Vienna in 1683, its massive south tower (the highest point of the city’s skyline) was used as a command post and observatory.
 Its glory is the ornately patterned coloured rooftop, covered by 230.000 glazed tiles and 111 metres long.

 From Stephansplatz follow Graben Street to admire the buildings’ majestic facades, the golden plague monument and many international brands stores.
 If you feel hungry, you could grab a Viennese traditional open sandwich and a small glass of beer at Trzesniewski at Dorotheergasse, just a few metres from Graben [pictured below].
 From Graben return back to the square and follow Kartnerstrasse, the main shopping street in the old town.
 During your walk along Kartnerstrasse you come across the historic department store Steffl, the famous American Bar designed by Adolf Hoos and many stores of Austrian brands, like Swarovski, Heindl chocolate and EMI Austria (for the fans of classical music).
 At the end of the street turn right and walk up to Albertinaplatz.